drielnox/warehouse-io-simulator/README.md

-# warehouse-simulator
+# warehouse-io-simulator
-A industrial warehouse simulator for simulation.
+A industrial warehouse input/output signal simulator for simulation.